Essay on Colonialism: Samples for Students in English

 There are basically four different types of colonialism.
 They are mentioned below:-

 2- Surrogate Colonialism:- This type of colonialism involves the settlement project that is supported by the colonial power.
-In this, majority of the settlers are not from the same ethnic group as a ruling power.
+In this, the majority of the settlers are not from the same ethnic group as a ruling power.
 Examples: Rhodesia, South Africa.

 3- Exploitation Colonialism:- The focus of this colonialism is on exploiting the resources as well as the local population as cheap labour, hence benefiting the economy of the country.
 Example: us of local labour in India and in South East Asia.

-4- Internal Colonialism:- In this, there is uneven or even structure of discriminative power between different areas of a state.
-This showed that exploitation and control, in a way, may pass from the whites of a colonising country to the white immigrant population within newly independent country.
+4- Internal Colonialism:- In this, there is an uneven or even structure of discriminative power between different areas of a state.
+This showed that exploitation and control, in a way, may pass from the whites of a colonising country to the white immigrant population within a newly independent country.

-100 Words Essay on Colonialism
+Essay on Colonialism in 100 Words

 Colonialism, a historical phenomenon, involved dominant nations exerting control over foreign territories and their inhabitants.
 It often led to economic exploitation, cultural assimilation, and political dominance.
 European powers embarked on colonial ventures to extract resources and establish trade networks, reshaping indigenous societies.